-In 2016, the mean USMLE Step 1 score among matched U.S. seniors was 233.
-Among unmatched U.S. seniors, the mean score was 210.
+1. In 2018, the mean USMLE Step 1 score among U.S. seniors who matched to pathology was 230.
+Among unmatched U.S. seniors, the mean score was 216.

 Dr. Desai will perform a comprehensive review of your credentials, assess your strengths and weaknesses, and provide you with a specific plan to implement tailored to your unique situation and school.

 This plan will significantly improve your chances of a successful outcome.